prolific-dev/iouring/README.md

 # iouring

 This project leverages the Linux `io_uring` interface to provide high-performance asynchronous I/O operations.
-It is designed for scenarios requiring efficient data transfer and low-latency networking, such as NAT (Network Address Translation) and other network-related tasks.
+It was developed as part of my thesis to evaluate the performance of the `io_uring` interface compared to traditional I/O mechanisms like standard I/O and `liburing`.
+The project focuses on scenarios requiring efficient data transfer and low-latency networking, such as NAT (Network Address Translation) and other network-related tasks.

+The implementation includes multiple modes of operation, such as:
+- **Standard I/O**: Using traditional blocking and non-blocking I/O mechanisms.
+- **io_uring**: A low-level interface for asynchronous I/O operations.
+- **liburing**: A higher-level library built on top of `io_uring` for easier integration.
+- **Parallel Modes**: Advanced configurations for parallel processing using `liburing`.

+The project also includes benchmarking tools to measure the performance of these mechanisms under various configurations, such as queue depth, buffer size, and CPU affinity.
+These benchmarks help analyze the trade-offs between latency, throughput, and resource utilization.

 ## Getting Started